|

 Sometimes you just hand your

-laundry to the housekeepers and it comes back
+laundry to the housekeepers and

-cleaned and pressed, often the same
+it comes back cleaned and pressed,

 Some pensions, inns and hostels have